 13. And they again cried out, “Crucify him!”

 14. But Pilate kept saying to them, “Why?
 What evil did he do?”
 But they cried out all the more, “Crucify him!”

-15. So, Pilate, wanting to pacify the crowd, released Barabbas to them and handed Jesus over to be crucified, after he had him flogged.
+15. And Pilate, wanting to pacify the crowd, released Barabbas to them and handed Jesus over to be crucified, after he had him flogged.

-17. And they dressed him up in purple, and they plaited a crown of thorns and put it on him,
+17. And they dressed him up in purple, and when they had woven a crown of thorns, they put it on him,

-19. And they kept beating his head with a reed and spitting on him, and going to their knees, they did him homage.
+19. And they repeatedly beat his head with a reed and spat on him, and bowing their knees, they worshipped him.

 20. And when they had mocked him, they removed the purple from him and put his own clothes on him.

 ¶And then they led him out that they might crucify him.

 21. And as a certain passer-by, Simon of Cyrene, the father of Alexander and Rufus, was coming in from a field, they forced him to carry his cross.

 22. And they brought him to the place, “Golgotha” (which is translated, “Place of a Skull”).